yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![In the Azure Cloud Shell dialog, a message is displayed that requesting a Cloud Shell succeeded, and the PS Azure prompt is displayed.](media/cloud-shell-ps-azure-prompt.png "Azure Cloud Shell")

-5. At the prompt, retrieve information about SQL MI in the hands-on-lab-SUFFIX resource group by entering the following PowerShell command, **replacing SUFFIX** in the resource group name with your unique identifier:
+5. At the prompt, retrieve information about SQL MI in the hands-on-lab-SUFFIX resource group by entering the following PowerShell command, **replacing `<your-resource-group-name>`** in the resource group name variable with the name of your resource group:

     ```powershell
+    $resourceGroup = "<your-resource-group-name>"
-    az sql mi list --resource-group hands-on-lab-SUFFIX
+    az sql mi list --resource-group $resourceGroup
     ```

     > **Note**: If you have multiple Azure subscriptions, and the account you are using for this hands-on lab is not your default account, you may need to run `az account list --output table` at the Azure Cloud Shell prompt to output a list of your subscriptions.
 Copy the Subscription Id of the account you are using for this lab and then run `az account set --subscription <your-subscription-id>` to set the appropriate account for the Azure CLI commands.